 Atieno Cheplemindet, a Senior Strategy Associate, is a design thinking professional with a flair for human-centered problem-solving.
-She describes her job as empowering individuals and teams to design services, systems, and experiences that address stakeholders’ needs in the fastest, best way possible.

 What were your dreams before One Acre Fund?